7sadakonr/7sadakonr-portfolio/README.md

 - Image magnifier with liquid glass effect
 - Tech stack badges

-## 📄 License
+#### License

 This project is dual-licensed:

 1.  **Source Code**: The code is licensed under the **MIT License**.
 You are free to use, modify, and distribute it as long as you include the original copyright notice.
-2.  **Content & Assets**: The images, personal data, and text content are licensed under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**.
+2.  **Content & Assets**: The images, personal data, and text content are licensed under **[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)**.
 This means you cannot use them for commercial purposes without permission.

 ---

 &copy; 2025 Jetsadakorn Muangwichit.
 All Rights Reserved.

 ## 📬 Contact